CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 @TODO: Discuss the paper in relation to the results in the paper and your results.

 # 5. References

+Implemented Paper: Zi Wang, Li Chengcheng, and Wang Xiangyang.
+Convolutional neural network pruning with structural redundancy reduction.
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition. arXiv:2104.03438, 2021.

 [1] Hao Li, Asim Kadav, Igor Durdanovic, Hanan Samet, and Hans Peter Graf.
 Pruning filters for efficient convnets. arXiv